Itay2805/TomatOS/README.md

 these are things that I am going to actively work on

-* implementing the wait and poll functions
-* ELF loading
+* Turn term to stdio with stdout and stdin
+* Simple Shell (just allows to run programs)

 ### Planned in the near future

 these are things that I plan to implement after I finish working on what I worked till now

 * write support for echfs
-* Simple Shell (just allows to run programs)
 * Text editing program